NETL-RIC/URC-Assessment-Method/paper.md

 # Summary

 [U]{.underline}nconventional [R]{.underline}are-earth elements & [C]{.underline}ritical minerals (URC) [@osti_1891489]
 are crucial to a growing number of industries worldwide [@BALARAM20191285].
-Critical Minerals (CM) are minerals used in manufacturing which are essential to economic and national security while being vulnerable to supply disruption through any number of external factors [@osti_1891489]. _Unconventional_ CM resources contrast with conventional CM resources in that they are sourced from geologic or byproduct hosts distinctly separate from the mechanisms which establish conventional CM deposits; such unconventional sources include _in situ_ geologic deposits and byproducts of industrial extraction [@osti_1891489].
+Due to their use in manufacturing, Critical Minerals (CM) are essential to economic and national security, yet have supply chains vulnerable to external disruptions[@osti_1891489]. _Unconventional_ CM are sourced from geologic or byproduct hosts distinctly separate from the mechanisms which establish conventional CM deposits [@osti_1891489].
+Unconventional sources for CM include _in situ_ geologic deposits and byproducts of industrial extraction [@osti_1891489].

 The extraction and recovery of conventional CM is a complex process traditionally involving strip mining, which is both expensive and environmentally destructive [@BALARAM20191285].
-Recent research has revealed that coralliferous may act as unconventional CM sources containing Rare-Earth Elements (REE) in significant concentrations [@SEREDIN201267]; determining the likelihood and location of these resources in sedimentary basins, however, is both complex and challenging.
+Recent research has revealed that coaliferous sediments may act as unconventional CM sources containing Rare-Earth Elements (REE) in significant concentrations [@SEREDIN201267].
+Determining the likelihood and location of REE resources in sedimentary basins is both complex and challenging.
 To address this, a new method of evaluating the potential occurrence of URC resources using a series of validated heuristics has been developed [@CREASON2023].
 While the entire process can be carried out manually using a collection of tools, a new, standalone software tool has been developed to streamline and expedite